M00NSH0T/m00nsh0t.github.io/_pages/hurricanes.md

 ---
 title: Hurricane Track Prediction
-excerpt: This project focuses on the problem of predicting the track of hurricanes using machine learning.
+excerpt: This project focuses on the problem of predicting the track of hurricanes using satellite imagery data accessed via AWS.
+I implement a Tensorflow multi-input, mixed type model (imagery plus numeric data) using the tf.data API to do automated feature engineering on the data pipeline.
 permalink: /hurricanes/
 image: hurricanes.jpg
 background-image: hurricanes.jpg